SIGPLAN/SIGPLAN.github.io/Awards/Milner.md

 employment, whichever began first) started no earlier than 20 years prior to the nominations deadline.
 The award includes a prize of $2,500.

+All questions about the Robin Milner Young Researcher Award should be directed to milner_award@sigplan.org.

 **Robin Milner** (13 January, 1934 - 20 March, 2010)

 Robin Milner was, for decades, a leading light in programming